abhilashreddyy/Typing-Pattern-Recogniser/README.md

   use this application in the prospective of authentication (you should type just like yourself to authenticate) if you get a message "please enter correct value" then press backspace till message disappears

+## note
+  planning to improve the application to recognise user while typing any paragraph instead of predtermined paragraph :-)